reneoelke/Php53to54/README.md

 The testsuite utilises integration tests for a single or few sniffs and a single file at a time.
 If such a test fails you will get a `Mismatch between expected and reported %` message and a dump.

-Dumped is a multidimensional array with lines formated like
+Dumped is a multidimensional array with rows formated like
 ```php
    ROW . ':' .
 COLUMN => array(ERROR_CODE, SERVERITY),
    // example
    # '8:1' => array('Php53to54.Generic.ForbiddenInterfaceNames.invalidInterfaceName', 5)
 ```

-Usually you will only see missing or additional error offsets.
+Usually only missing or exceeding offsets should be reported.

 Participate!
 ------------